SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 cultures, scholar, security regulations
 The Knowledge attribute assists characters in ﬁnding out how much they know about a certain ﬁeld, modiﬁed depending on the situation.
-For this reason, one chart of general diﬃculties can serve most uses of Knowledge, several Knowledge-based skills (see the list), and investigation attempts involving researching a topic.
+For this reason, one chart of general difficulties can serve most uses of Knowledge, several Knowledge-based skills (see the list), and investigation attempts involving researching a topic.
-Gamemasters can employ the “Information Diﬃculties” chart in one of two ways: by picking a diﬃculty based on what the character seeks or wants to recall, or by comparing the skill
+Gamemasters can employ the "Information Difficulties" chart in one of two ways: by picking a difficulty based on what the character seeks or wants to recall, or by comparing the skill

 84

 13

-total rolled to the diﬃculties (whichever level the character meets or beats is the amount and type of information collected or recollected).
+total rolled to the difficulties (whichever level the character meets or beats is the amount and type of information collected or recollected).
 Realize that the less well-deﬁned the skill is, the less information the character knows or ﬁnds.